Baqend/restful-jetty/README.md

-A REST Layer on top of Jetty HTTP Connector
+A powerful REST Layer for Jetty
 ===========================================

 * Thin Layer on top of unmodifized standalone Jetty